AP Inter Results 2018 date: Steps to download

 The AP Inter Results 2018 results will be declared soon.
 Once declared the results will be available on the official website.

-Sources say that the the Andhra Board, tentative date for the AP board results for Class 12 is April 12.
+Sources say that the Andhra Board, the tentative date for the AP board results for Class 12 is April 12.
 Number of students who appeared for class 10th: 57,127 (56,035 regular + 1,092 private) at 268 exam centres

-Number of students who appeared for class 12th: 437,572.
+The number of students who appeared for class 12th: 437,572.
 The results once declared would be available on http://www.examresults.net/ap-board-result/.

 How to check AP Inter Results 2018: